 You’ll have more control over what you earn and how you earn it.
 That’s not something you can say when you have to answer to clients.

-How will your network keep an eye out for awesome opportunities for you, if you don’t let them know you’re looking?
+Ask them to keep an eye out for awesome opportunities for you.
 This is a mistake a lot of business owners make — they don’t utilize their current network.

 Don’t forget to reach out and follow-up with existing clients too!
 Once I did this, I increased my workload (and pay) for several clients while connecting with some very influential people.

-There’s very little chance you’ll be able to survive as a solopreneur if you don’t set a schedule and put it into practice.
+There’s very little chance you’ll be able to survive as a freelancer if you don’t set a schedule and put it into practice.

 These days most people don’t understand — or won’t respect — your time when you’re “working at home”.
-So enforce yourself to live with a schedule and enforce others to answer to your calendar.
+You have to be the one enforce a good schedule and make sure others respect your time.

 Put yourself and your health, on top of the priority list.
 This will keep you sane and allow you to actually make money!